 There were many words that you could not stand to hear and finally only the names of places had dignity.
 Abstract words such as glory, honor, courage, or hallow were obscene.

-Our WWI; War to End All Wars Tour will explore the most significant sites along the old Western Front, seeing where history was made and discussing the Great War’s terrible consequences.
+Our World War I: War to End All Wars Tour will explore the most significant sites along the old Western Front, seeing where history was made and discussing the Great War’s terrible consequences.

-Chris Anderson leads our WWI Tour: War to End All Wars.
-He is a senior historian at Stephen Ambrose Historical Tours.
-Chris is well versed in many aspects of American history.
-He has spent considerable time researching and studying the First World War.
+Chris Anderson leads our World War I Tour.
+He is a senior historian at Stephen Ambrose Historical Tours and has spent considerable time researching and studying the First World War.
 After college, he moved to the UK for a year to interview British veterans of the Great War.
 Later as assistant curator at the Historical Society of the Militia and National Guard, he was able to interview many surviving American Doughboys.
 As the former associate editor of MHQ: The Quarterly Journal of Military History and WWII Magazine, he edited and wrote about all areas of American involvement in both WWI and WWII.
 You can read his full bio here.

 - Waterloo (Belgium): Battle of Waterloo redrew the map of Europe